RomandRapido/APM1110/FA3-Lansangan/LANSANGAN_ROMAND-L-FA3.md

 Since we are calculating for the probability that a “1” was received, the “receiver” must only receive one and it doesn’t particularly matter if it’s either “0” or “1” was originally transmitted.
-With this in mind, because the two cases mentioned above were mutually exclusive (deu to the fact that they can’t happen at the same time), we can use the Law of Total Probability.
+With this in mind, because the two cases mentioned above were mutually exclusive (due to the fact that they can’t happen at the same time), we can use the Law of Total Probability.